Joint replacement 2025 – between innovation and reliability

 Use of bioactive surfaces that promote bone ingrowth.

-Advances in surgical technology
+Advances in joint replacement surgical techniques

 New surgical approaches and technologies make knee and hip joint replacements more precise, less invasive and more comfortable for patients.